fapi-security-profile-2 December 2024

 Privacy threats to OAuth and OpenID Connect implementations include the following:

-Per this specification, the following client metadata definition has been requested to be registered in the IANA "OAuth Dynamic Client Registration Metadata" registry [IANA.OAuth.Parameters] established by [RFC7591]:
+This specification requests registration of the following client metadata definitions in the IANA "OAuth Dynamic Client Registration Metadata" registry established by [RFC7591]:

 [BCP195]